sass/sass-site/source/documentation/breaking-changes/import.md

 file is imported more than once, and making it very difficult for both humans and tools to tell where a given variable, mixin, or function comes from.

-The module system fixes these problems and brings Sass's modularity with the best practices of other modern languages, but we can't get the full benefits of it while `@import` remains in the language.
+The module system fixes these problems and brings Sass's modularity up to par with the best practices of other modern languages, but we can't get the full benefits of it while `@import` remains in the language.

-`@import` is now deprecated as of Dart Sass 1.78.0.
-Additionally, we're also deprecating the global versions of Sass built-in functions that are available in `sass:` modules
+`@import` is now deprecated as of Dart Sass 1.80.0.
+Additionally, we're also deprecating the global versions of Sass built-in functions that are available in `sass:` modules.

 ## Transition Period

-{% compatibility 'dart: "1.78.0"', 'libsass: false', 'ruby: false' %}{% endcompatibility %}
+{% compatibility 'dart: "1.80.0"', 'libsass: false', 'ruby: false' %}{% endcompatibility %}

 Sass `@import` rules and global built-in function calls now emit deprecation warnings.
-While we expect Dart Sass 2.0.0 to be released soon with various smaller breaking changes, we don't expect to remove Sass `@import` rules or global built-in functions until Dart Sass 3.0.0, which will be released no sooner than a year after Dart Sass 1.78.0.
+While Dart Sass 2.0.0 will be released soon with various smaller breaking changes, we don't expect to remove Sass `@import` rules or global built-in functions until Dart Sass 3.0.0, which will be released no sooner than a year after Dart Sass 1.80.0.

-Once Sass `@import` rules are removed from the language, all `@import` rules will be treated as [plain CSS `@import`s] instead.
-TODO: is this actually true?
+Eventually, all `@import` rules will be treated as [plain CSS `@import`s], likely after an intermediate period where anything that used to be a Sass `@import` throws an error.

 [plain CSS `@import`s]: /documentation/at-rules/import/#plain-css-imports